AdaCore/spark2014/docs/lrm/source/packages.rst

      package.
 [It follows that such constituents will appear in the initialization clause of the declaring unit unless they are external states.]

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: 7.2.4 VR each state abstraction in an Initializes aspect shall have all its constituents initializes by either the package, by assumed pre-initialization or by the other unit that declares the state abstraction constituent

 .. _refined-global-aspect: